DominicTremblay/w4d2-breakout/README.md

     npm i -g knex

+Make sure Postgress is also installed:

+    npm i --save pg

 ### Create the knexfile

 The knexfile contains the database config.
 To create the knexfile in your project directory: